 CODE STYLE.
 To encourage students to practice good programming style, two projects will be graded for conformance for good programming practices, especially informative comments and avoiding unnecessary inefficiency.
-Each student will chose one project to be graded for style; the other project will be chosen by the instructor.
+Assessment of code style in submitted projects may be incorporated into the Other score.